-COMPLIANCE OFFICER
+COMPLIANCE OFFICERS

-SHPS designates the below compliance officer.
+SHPS designates the below compliance officers.
 The compliance officer shall receive and investigate complaints and ensure compliance with the law.
-The Superintendent/CEO may appoint a designee to conduct the investigation.
+The Chief of Schools/CEO may appoint a designee to conduct the investigation.

-Equity Compliance Officer/ Title IX Compliance Officer:
+Equity Compliance Officer/ Title IX Coordinator: